abszer/locale-app-backend/README.md

 ### Day 3,4,5
 - Pulled some hair out
-- Read through at least 50 Stack Overflow and Microsoft .NET Documentation pages pertaining to SQL integration and querying
+- Read through at least 50 Stack Overflow and Microsoft .NET Documentation pages pertaining to SQL integration and querying (EFCore, Linq, Annotations)
 - Added lines of code... removed lines of code... readded lines of code
+- Added user authentication with BCrypt.Net
 - Pulled more hair out
 - After hours of frustration I managed to hack together a backend held together with duct tape